awsdocs/amazon-rds-user-guide/doc_source/mysql-replication-gtid.md

 1. Reset the `gtid_mode` to `ON_PERMISSIVE`\.

-   1. Make sure that the parameter group associated with the RDS MySQL DB instance and each read replica has `gtid_mode` set to `ON_PERMISSIVE`\.
+   1. Make sure that the parameter group associated with the MySQL DB instance and each read replica has `gtid_mode` set to `ON_PERMISSIVE`\.

       For more information about setting configuration parameters using parameter groups, see [Working with DB parameter groups](USER_WorkingWithParamGroups.md)\.

-   1. Reboot the RDS MySQL DB instance and each read replica\.
+   1. Reboot the MySQL DB instance and each read replica\.
 For more information about rebooting, see [Rebooting a DB instance](USER_RebootInstance.md)\.

 1. Reset the `gtid_mode` to `OFF_PERMISSIVE`:

-   1. Make sure that the parameter group associated with the RDS MySQL DB instance and each read replica has `gtid_mode` set to `OFF_PERMISSIVE`\.
+   1. Make sure that the parameter group associated with the MySQL DB instance and each read replica has `gtid_mode` set to `OFF_PERMISSIVE`\.

-   1. Reboot the RDS MySQL DB instance and each read replica\.
+   1. Reboot the MySQL DB instance and each read replica\.

 1. Wait for all of the GTID transactions to be applied on all of the read replicas\.
 To check that these are applied, do the following:

    Wait for all of the GTID transactions to be applied on the Aurora primary instance\.
 To check that these are applied, do the following:

-   1. On the RDS MySQL DB instance, run the `SHOW MASTER STATUS` command\.
+   1. On the MySQL DB instance, run the `SHOW MASTER STATUS` command\.

       Your output should be similar to the following\.